 Earlier Spidey Easter eggs were normally reserved for characters from Marvel's universe, either hinting at their inclusion in the game or their importance in the universe itself.

 If we had to pick our favourite though, it would still be shirtless Spider-Man, the hero we both need and deserve, whose humour, constant coverage and infective fanboyism ended up earning him an in-game spot.

 After all, not many people can say they've been featured in one of their favourite games, so fair play to our shirtless defender.

 In the long run, Spider-Man has had his gaming rennaissance of sorts, and our editor's words that "the world deserves a proper Spidey game" have come true in the grandest sense of the word.

 Insomniac's Spider-Man was a highly anticipated game but the insistent mediocrity of its predecessors didn't really give players much hope.
-It didn't take long for everyone to come onboard and analysts soon claimed it will end the year as one of the top 10 games of 2018 .
+It didn't take long for everyone to come onboard and analysts soon claimed it will end the year as one of the .